 Why is recognizing sleep cues important?

-From yawns to the obvious fussiness, your baby will almost always signal when they're feeling tired.
-If you miss those sleep cues (or if life becomes a bit chaotic—aka every day with little people), your baby is more likely to transition from being sleepy to being overtired.
+From unexpected yawns to the more obvious fussiness, your baby will almost always signal when they feel tired.
+If you miss those signals due to life’s usual chaos—aka every day with little people—your baby is more likely to transition from being sleepy to being overtired.

 What do different types of sleep cues look like?

-You might not know all of the sleep cues yet, but before long, you’ll be a pro at deciphering when they’re ready for a little R&R. However, not all babies use the same sleep cues.
+While you might not know all of the sleep cues yet, you’ll be a pro at deciphering when they’re ready for a little R&R after a short while of paying attention.
+Just know that not all babies use the same sleep cues.
 In fact, newborns often communicate differently than older babies and toddlers.

 Newborn sleep cues

 Newborns won’t immediately know the difference between day and night.
-For this reason, newborn babies sleep sporadically.
+For this reason, young babies sleep sporadically until they learn to differentiate these periods, usually between 2 and 3 months old.

 Baby and toddler sleep cues

-As your little one graduates from the newborn phase into the exciting and evolutionary world of babyhood, their sleepy cues will slowly start to change into other forms of communication signals.
+As your little one graduates from the newborn phase into the exciting and evolutionary world of babyhood, their sleep signals will slowly start to change into other forms of communication signals.

-While they won’t change overnight, you’ll slowly start to notice the introduction of the following sleepy cues in children aged 3-18 months:
+While they won’t change overnight, you’ll slowly start to notice the introduction of the following signals when your child is showing sleep cues between 3 and 18 months:

-The first step to crafting a sleepytime routine for your little one is mastering their sleepy cues.
-To do this, focus on what your baby does toward the end of their wake window.
+The first step to crafting a sleepytime routine for your little one is mastering the art of recognizing their sleep cues.
+To do this, focus on what your baby does toward the end of their wake windows.
 What signs are they giving you?
-Are they an ear puller, an eye rubber, or maybe both?
+Are they an ear puller, an eye rubber, maybe both?

 • How long were they awake before they showed signs of being tired?